mesumbinshaukat/Auto-Blog-System/README.md

 ## ⚠️ Edge Cases & Troubleshooting

-- **AI Content Too Short**: If API keys are missing or invalid, the system falls back to a mock generation system to ensure the site doesn't break.
-Check logs (`storage/logs/laravel.log`) for API errors.
+- **AI Quota Exceeded (429)**: The system automatically fails over from Gemini to Hugging Face FLUX.1.
+If both fail, it uses a generic SVG fallback.
+- **Queue Not Processing**: Production environments may need diagnostic scripts.
+Check `cron_test_queue.php` in the root (if uploaded) to debug cron execution.
 - **SSL Certificate Errors**: For local development `verify` is set to `false` in Guzzle clients to avoid certificate issues.
 Ensure this is enabled for production.
 - **Rate Limits**: The system implements exponential backoff (retries) for API calls.
-If limits are hit, it logs the error and sends an email.

 ## 📂 Directory Structure

+- `app/Services/`:
-- `app/Services/`: Core logic for AI (`AIService`) and Scraping (`ScrapingService`).
+  - `ThumbnailService.php`: Core logic for content analysis, entity extraction, and multi-tier image generation.
+  - `AIService.php`: Handles Gemini/HF interactions for text.
+  - `ScrapingService.php`: Trends and content scraping.
 - `app/Jobs/`: Queueable jobs for generation (`ProcessBlogGeneration`) and backups (`BackupDatabase`).
 - `app/Models/`: Eloquent models with custom accessors (e.g., `TableOfContents`).
 - `tests/Feature/`: Comprehensive feature tests including API integration mocks.